1.5 million wildebeest. 250,000 zebra. The world's greatest wildlife spectacle — and Ally has guided it for over 20 years.

 This is not a group tour.
 You do not share a vehicle with strangers.
 Your Land Cruiser, your guide, your timing.
-The Serengeti on your terms — filtered only by what nature decides to put in front of you.

 Lion, leopard, elephant, buffalo, rhinoceros.
 The Serengeti-Ngorongoro ecosystem holds extraordinary concentrations of all five.
 Ally knows where the predators hunt and positions you to witness it — without disturbing the animals.